 The mere thought of the word “audit” can send chills down the spine of any small business owner.
-That’s because IRS tax audits can pinpoint errors relating to income, deductions, credits, and business records, among others.
+That is because IRS tax audits can pinpoint errors relating to income, deductions, credits, and business records, among others.
 In the event that discrepancies are found and back taxes are owed, they need to be paid in a timely manner to avoid additional taxes, penalties, and interest.

-1. Avoid mistakes on your tax form.
+Avoid mistakes on your tax form.

 This seems like a no-brainer, but mistakes on tax forms are quite common, and they can raise a red flag with the IRS.
 So, make sure your tax form has accurate information everywhere, with no spelling or mathematical errors.
 Incorrectly writing your business name, tax ID number, business address, business income, etc., can trigger an IRS audit.

-2. Don’t claim too many expenses.
+Don’t claim too many expenses.

 Claiming too many expenses for things like vehicles, travel, meals, and entertainment is something you should avoid.
 Keep all receipts for your company’s expenses in an organized file, and present them to your tax or financial adviser.

-3. Report 100% of your business income.
+Report 100% of your income.

-Under-reporting your business income is another tax “no-no.” If you don’t pay the amount of business taxes that you actually owe, you might end up having to pay them back, with interest and/or late fees, in the future.
+Under-reporting your business income is another tax “no-no.” If you do not pay the amount of business taxes that you actually owe, you might end up having to pay them back, with interest and/or late fees, in the future.
 The IRS has a number of ways to find out if you are under-reporting your business income.

-4. Don’t report losses year after year.
+Don’t report losses year after year.

-5. Own a home-based business?
+Own a home-based business?
 Follow the rules.

 If you run a small business from your home, there are certain rules you need to follow.
 For starters, you can only use your home office area for business purposes.
 You and your family members are not allowed to spend time in that space to do things like watch television, use your computer, or enjoy a meal.
 If you get audited, you will have to prove that you use your home office for business only.

-You’re being audited, now what?
+You are being audited, now what?

 If the IRS decides to audit your small business, it can be done via mail, at an IRS office, or on-site at your office.
-Most small business audits are completed in the field, so don’t be surprised if the IRS wants to audit your tax return at your place of business.
+Most small business audits are completed in the field, so do not be surprised if the IRS wants to audit your tax return at your place of business.
 The IRS will notify you ahead of time as to which documents and information will be needed.
 You will also need to thoroughly explain your company’s accounting systems and protocols.